antonio-gocaj/windows-laravel-docker-lamp/README.md

-# LAMP enviment for Laravel Apps with Docker.
+# LAMP environment for Laravel Apps with Docker.

 Minimal setup to run Laravel apps locally.